ma-charoosaei/VDIS-dataset/README.md

 ## Terms & Conditions

 - The dataset is available for non-commercial research purposes only.
-- You agree not to reproduce, duplicate, copy, sell, trade, resell or exploit for any commercial purposes, any portion of the images and any portion of derived data.
+- You agree not to reproduce, duplicate, copy, sell, trade, resell, or exploit for any commercial purposes, any portion of the images and any portion of derived data.
-- You agree not to further copy, publish or distribute any portion of the fudanroilab.
+- You agree not to further copy, publish, or distribute any portion of the fudanroilab.
 Except, for internal use at a single site within the same organization it is allowed to make copies of the dataset.